ALAMEDA – The Raiders surprised most everyone by taking Clelin Ferrell with the No. 4 overall pick.

 There's no reason to raise an eyebrow at his talent level, college production or Raiders defensive scheme fit.
 There aren't red flags to find with this grinder raised in a military family.
 He fills the team's most pressing need rushing off the edge.

 Curiosity comes solely from the draft slot.
 He was projected to go after several edge rushers still available when the Raiders picked, but the Raiders had a different draft ranking.

 Theirs is the only one that matters.

 "It surprised me," Ferrell said of going No. 4 overall.
 "It surprised a lot of people. ...It was a great honor to be taken at that moment.
 I'm just so excited.
 I can't wait to be a part of this franchise."

-They did so with Josh Allen still on the board.
+Oakland did so with Josh Allen still on the board.
 The Raiders didn't consider the Kentucky edge rusher, a good fit, who ended up going No. 7 to the Jaguars.

-The Raiders were believed to like Oliver, but he didn't fill as pressing a need with promising three technique Maurice Hurst already on the roster.
+The Raiders were believed to like Oliver, but he didn't fill as pressing of a need with promising three-technique Maurice Hurst already on the roster.

 Gruden and Mayock went with a guy they could trust at a pick they had in front of them, even if those on the outside considered it a reach.